-Point of Entry to the Programme (Recognition of Prior Learning)
+Point of Entry to the Programme

-Point of entry: Entry to the BST Programme is once a year, in July.
+Entry to the BST Programme is once a year, in July.
 Trainees enter at year one of the programme.
+Basic Specialist Training consists of two years of training in approved Senior House Officer (SHO) posts.